 - See a local choral group perform.

-- Go to a township production of "The Nutcracker".
+- Go to a local production of "The Nutcracker."

-- Go to your town's Christmas tree lighting.
+- Go to the town's Christmas tree lighting.

 - Go ice skating indoor or outside.